sam2829/strongest-avenger-react/README.md

 If the user is the owner of the profile page, a three dot icon will appear at the top right of the profile information.
 If clicked the user will be provided options to either edit profile, change username or change password.

-Depending on which one is clicked the user will be taken to the repsected form for the user to fill out correctly.
+Depending on which one is clicked the user will be taken to the respected form for the user to fill out correctly.

 The username and edit profile forms will display existing data if present.

-The form wil provide error messages to help the user fill out forms correctly.
+The form will provide error messages to help the user fill out forms correctly.

 Desktop Profile edit options: